Comment on a planning application

 - Online: a weekly list is published online every Monday.

 - In person: please note that due to the current Coronavirus crisis, a public list is available at Marischal College.

 - Generally you will have 21 days from the date a neighbour notification has been sent out to submit your written comments.
 We advise that you get in touch to check the exact date that comments have to be submitted by.

 - Press adverts have either a 14 or 21 day time period for responses.
 The advert will specify which time period applies.

-Entries in the Planning Applications Search tell you when comments should be submitted by - see the 'date of expiry of period allowed for representations' section.
+Entries in the Planning Applications Search tell you when comments should be submitted by.
+This is the 'Expiry Date' which is within the ‘Important Dates’ sub-section within 'Details'.

 Comments should relate only to 'planning matters'.
 These are the only matters that we can take into account when determining an application.
 Examples include: